Spring Term Abroad Resources for Faculty

 Leading a Spring Term Abroad (STA) course is a challenging and rewarding experience.
 Successful STA courses are a result of a collaborative effort between program directors, the Center for International Education staff, departments and 3rd party providers.
 All STA courses carry the endorsement of the International Education Committee, the sponsoring Dean and Department Chair, and have been pre-approved by the Committee on Courses and Degrees.

-1. Faculty with an interest in proposing a new or continued Spring Term Abroad 2022 program are invited to complete an Initial Request Form by 31 January 2021.
-Please send a completed form to the Study Abroad Coordinator (firstname.lastname@example.org).
-Faculty submitting an Initial Request Form will receive further instructions from the Center for International Education prior to moving on to the online proposal.
+1. Initial Request - Faculty with an interest in proposing a new or continued Spring Term Abroad 2022 program are invited to complete an Initial Request Form by 31 January 2021.
+Please send a completed form to the Study Abroad Coordinator (email@example.com).
+Faculty submitting an Initial Request Form will receive further instructions from the Center for International Education prior to completing the online proposal.
+The Initial Request Form is available as an editable PDF or a Word document.
+Electronic signatures are welcomed.

 3. The Proposal Portal is accepting proposals for Spring Term Abroad 2022 courses.
 The deadline to submit a new or continuing STA proposal is March 31st, 2021.
 Proposals are reviewed by the International Education Committee.
 After submitting, the faculty member(s) will hear from the International Education Committee, regarding preliminary plans and advice.
 Once the proposal is approved, additional information will be provided in the Proposal Portal.